Cognitive Behavioral, Solution-Focused, & Relational Psychotherapy

 - Exposure work

-CBT sessions are structured to ensure that the therapist and the person in treatment are focused on the different goals of each session, which in turn ensures that each session is productive.
+CBT sessions are structured to ensure that the therapist and the client are focused on the goals of each session, which in turn ensures that each session is productive.

 Relational or interpersonal approaches to psychotherapy, arising from psychodynamic theory, pay attention to the ways in which learned patterns of relating, often formed in our earliest relationships, shape how we interact with others today.
 In this framework, using and attending to the relationship between therapist and patient is often a powerful means of change.
-Relational work, in the presence of an alliance with an attuned therapist, can help people overcome dysfunctional, outdated patterns in relationships.
+Relational work, in the presence of an alliance with an attuned therapist, can help people overcome dysfunctional and outdated patterns.
 It has been found to be especially effective in helping survivors of complex trauma rebuild their lives.